abap2UI5/docs/docs/development/general.md

   ENDMETHOD.
 ENDCLASS.
 ````
-Refer to the specific sections of this development guide for more details on implementation.
+Refer to the specific sections of this development guide for more details on the implementation process.